 Table 4.3 compares the claims insurers have received (open and closed, pending, and accepted or not) in the corresponding project certificate issued year with the total number of project certificates issued in that year.
-In the table, years 2002 to 2010 have been shaded grey to indicate the years in which we assume the liability period to be exhausted.
-Years 2011 and later are still considered to be active for liability of claims.
+In the table, years 2002 to 2011 have been shaded grey to indicate the years in which we assume the liability period to be exhausted.
+Years 2012 and later are still considered to be active for liability of claims.

-For claims with exhausted liability, the table shows that on average between 2002 and 2010, around 1.7 per cent of project certificates ended up with claims, although there was a spike in claims on project certificates issued in 2005.
+For claims with exhausted liability, the table shows that on average between 2002 and 2011, around 1.8 per cent of project certificates ended up with claims, although there were spikes in claims on project certificates issued in 2005 and 2010.

-For claims with liability still remaining (the non-shaded years), 2011 had the highest percentage of certificates generating claims, at 1.84 per cent.
-However, it will not be known how the percentage of certificates issued in these years compares with those issued before 2011, until their liability expires.
+For claims with liability still remaining (the non-shaded years), 2012 had the highest percentage of certificates generating claims, at 1.53 per cent.
+However, it will not be known how the percentage of certificates issued in these years compares with those issued before 2012, until their liability expires.

-&lt;sup>a Includes claims by which a builder has failed to comply with a Tribunal or Court Order.
+^a Includes claims by which a builder has failed to comply with a Tribunal or Court Order.